inferred/FreeBuilder/README.md

 If [Guava] is available, FreeBuilder will use it to generate cleaner, more interoperable implementation code (e.g returning [immutable collections]).

+If you use Eclipse or IDEA along with Gradle, consider using the [org.inferred.processors plugin] to correctly configure code generation in your IDE.

+[org.inferred.processors plugin]: https://github.com/palantir/gradle-processors

 ### Eclipse

 _Condensed from [Eclipse Indigo's documentation][]._